What to do in Kotor: the Most Picturesque Town in Montenegro

 Monastery of Saint George Perast (built in 1630), is on an island just off the coast of Perast town, next to Our Lady of the Rocks.

 You can rent a boat (with a driver) from Perast town ($8) for a short ride.
 This is about the only way to get to that island.
+You can read about more islands in the Bay of Kotor in my other post.

 A sign by the bay with boats saying: 'Blue cave tour'